hlomphosibeko/lins-api/README.md

 ![Dev Tools](readme.docs/console.png)

 * <strong>Django REST Framework:</strong> The profile page is not showing the HTML form, meaning that it is not allowing users to create profiles even when authenticated.
+* The deployed version on Heroku does not seem to work like the one from IDE
+* Authentication does not seem to work
+* The quote form does not submit
+* When Profile page is clicked, the site redirects to Home page
+* Deployed api does not allow authentication

 # User Stories